-Goal 1.
+GOAL 13.
 That June Lake ultimately develop into a moderately sized, self-contained, year-round community.

-Objective 1.A.
 Promote the expansion of the June Lake Loop's privately owned land base to accommodate planned community growth.

-Policy 1.A.1.
-Promote, where reasonable and feasible, the use of USFS land exchanges to enlarge the privately owned land base to meet community needs.

-Action 1.A.1.a.
-Work with the U.S. Forest Service in identifying suitable lands for exchange or purchase.
+- Policy 13.A.1.
+Promote, where reasonable and feasible, the use of USFS land exchanges to enlarge the privately owned land base to meet community needs. - Action 13.A.1.a.
+Work with the USFS in identifying suitable lands for exchange or purchase.
 Lands in the Pine Cliff area should receive priority consideration.
-This program should respond to the changing needs and desires of the June Lake Community.

-Action 1.A.1.b.
-Designate potential land exchange areas on the Land Use Maps and require specific plans prior to developing these areas.
+This program should respond to the changing needs and desires of the June Lake community. - Action 13.A.1.b.
+Designate potential land exchange areas on the Land Use Maps and require specific plans prior to developing these areas. - Policy 13.A.2.

-Policy 1.A.2.
 Promote land trades that transfer developable, non-sensitive lands into private ownership and that exclude hazardous and environmentally sensitive lands from such transfers.
 Where feasible, the land exchange process should involve lands in the June Lake Planning Area.
-Reverse land exchanges that transfer hazardous or environmentally sensitive lands in private ownership to public ownership should also be encouraged.

-Action 1.A.2.a.
-Work with and support the USFS in the delineation of land exchange boundaries that retain sensitive areas in public ownership and transfer private lands in sensitive areas to public ownership.
+Encourage reverse land exchanges that transfer hazardous or environmentally sensitive lands in private ownership to public ownership. - Action 13.A.2.a.
+Work with and support the USFS in the delineation of land exchange boundaries that retain sensitive areas in public ownership and transfer private lands in sensitive areas to public ownership. - Policy 13.A.3.
+Consistent with the intent Chapter 25 of the Land Use Element, approve Transient Rental Overlay Districts (TRODs) only within June Lake residential neighborhoods exhibiting support for allowing transient rental of single family homes.

-Objective 1.B.
-Promote well-planned and functional community development that retains June Lake's mountain community character and tourist-oriented economy.
+Promote well-planned and functional community development that retains June Lake's mountain-community character and tourist-oriented economy.

-Policy 1.B.1.
-Use specific plans to guide the development of large parcels in undeveloped areas.
+- Policy 13.B.1.
+Use specific plans to guide the development of large parcels in undeveloped areas. - Action 13.B.1.a.

-Action 1.B.1.a.
 Require the preparation of well-coordinated specific plans for the West Village/Rodeo Grounds prior to further development.
 Specific plans should also be prepared for undeveloped National Forest lands being exchanged into private ownership.
-This would include potential exchange lands at Pine Cliff
+This would include potential exchange lands at Pine Cliff.

-Objective 1.C.
 Contain growth in and adjacent to existing developed areas, and retain open-space buffers around each area.

-Policy 1.C.1.
-Encourage compatible development in existing and adjacent to neighborhood areas.

-Action 1.C.1.a.
-Use the area specific land use maps, specific plans, the Plan Check and Design Review processes to guide development.

-Action 1.C.1.b.
-Encourage compatible infill development in the Village and Down Canyon areas.

-Policy 1.C.2.
-Discourage development in areas unsuitable for land improvements.
+- Policy 13.C.1.
+Encourage compatible development in existing and adjacent to neighborhood areas. - Action 13.C.1.a.
+Use the area-specific land use maps, specific plans, the Plan Check and Design Review processes to guide development. - Action 13.C.1.b.
+Encourage compatible infill development in the Village and Down Canyon areas. - Policy 13.C.2.
+Discourage development in areas unsuitable for land improvements. - Action 13.C.2.a.

-Action 1.C.2.a.
 Identify and prioritize sensitive private lands acceptable for exchange or purchase.
-Designate these lands on the plan's Land Use maps.
+Designate these lands on the plan's Land Use Maps. - Action 13.C.2.b.

-Action 1.C.2.b.
 If reverse land exchanges or purchase are not possible, allow development under the controls established in the natural habitat protection district.

-Objective 1.D.
 Balance the rate of development throughout the separate neighborhood areas.
 Where prudent and feasible, balance the rate of development in new areas and the rate of infill and revitalization in established areas.